AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 From the editor you can:

 * [Create variations](#create-variation) of the **Main** content

+* [Use Generate Variations AI](#generate-variations-ai) to use Generative AI to use a prompt based template that Adobe has created for a specific use case.

 * Select the required variation for editing the content